AlbertArggg/UI_Assets/UI-Assets/Assets/PropollyGDS/README.md

 ## How to use

 - **Step 1: Initiating Your Journey**
   Embark on your creative endeavor by navigating to the top menu.
-Here, select *Propollygds* followed by *Create files* to unveil the portal to productivity.
+Here, select *Tools*, *Propollygds*, *Create files* to unveil the portal to productivity.
 This initial step places a world of file management and creation at your fingertips.

 - **Step 2: Streamlining Your Environment**
   Optimize your workspace by seamlessly docking the editor window within easy reach.
 This strategic placement ensures swift access and enhances your workflow, making your project management more efficient and user-friendly.